jasontmiller/InsightlyContactScript/README.md

 https://quicktype.io/

 it mirrors the sample structure from the 'GetEntities' sample from up top.
+I've added a couple of additional fields required for the upload cv:
+   - FullName: It's the concatenation of the first and last names
+   - BusinessAddress: Concatenation of address fields w/ new lines
+   - Categories: a list of the 'tags' from insightly separated by commas
+   - Company: Pulled and associated via a separate API call